 - Your energy efficiency rating (for PV solar panel installations).

 Good Energy Fuel Mix: Are they a green supplier?

-Good Energy isn’t just a green energy supplier.
-It’s the UK’s first green energy supplier.
+Good Energy isn’t just a green supplier.
+It’s the UK’s first green supplier.
 It offers 100% renewable electricity, as well as 10% renewable gas from farm, animal and plant waste.
 The remaining 90% of its gas is carbon-offset by other projects.
 Find out more here.

 The full breakdown of their energy fuel mix for their electricity is as follows: